SIOS-Svalbard/Nansen_Legacy_logging_system/README.md

 ## Subtrees

-The logging system has two subtrees.
+The logging system has two subtrees:

 * Nansen Legacy label printing: For printing labels.
 Labels can be printed to include text taken from fields used in the logging system.
 	- https://github.com/SIOS-Svalbard/Nansen_Legacy_label_printing